 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.

-- The forming of the plant life completed the third day.
+The forming of the plant life completed the third day.
+The third day of God’s creation week involves some extraordinary developments.

 And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.